Emin Pasha: Governor of Equatoria

-In 1878, the Khedive of Egypt appointed governor of Equatoria, giving him the title of Bey.
+In 1878, the Khedive of Egypt appointed Emin governor of Equatoria, giving him the title of Bey.
 Despite the grand title, there was little for Emin to do; his military force consisted of a few thousand soldiers who controlled no more than a mile's radius around each of their outposts, and the government in Khartoum was indifferent to his proposals for development.
 He showed himself to be a bitter foe of slavery.
 In 1879 General Gordon gave Frank Lupton command of a flotilla of river steamers to relieve Emin.
 When Lupton reached Lado almost two years later, he found that Emin did not want to be relieved.
 He became Emin's deputy, in charge of the Latuka district based at Tarangole.

 The revolt of Muhammad Ahmad that began in 1881 had cut Equatoria off from the outside world by 1883, and the following year, Karam Allah marched south to capture Equatoria and Emin.
 In 1885, Emin and most of his forces withdrew further south, to Wadelai near Lake Albert.
 Cut off from communications to the north, he was still able to exchange mail with Zanzibar through Buganda.
 Determined to remain in Equatoria, his communiques, carried by his friend Wilhelm Junker, aroused considerable sentiment in Europe in 1886, particularly acute after the death of Gordon the previous year.